 Yes, absolutely, it’s fantastic for them.

 I’ve taken my kids out since they were tiny.
-We didn’t have much luck the first few times, they didn’t fancy the deep water.
-They had fun on the step of the pontoon or boat instead.
-The big fish come right up close to be fed which thrills most kids.
-Chef and I have had to take it in turns with snorkeling and child watching at times, but still, take them.
+We didn’t have much luck the first few times as they didn’t fancy the deep water but they had fun on the step of the pontoon or boat instead.
+The big fish can come right up close to be fed which thrills most kids.
+Fish feeding is generally not allowed or encouraged these days.

 Will You Get Seasick?